 What is the Calculus Readiness Test (CRT)?

 - All first-year students who will be registering in a calculus based MATH or PHYS course must write a Calculus Readiness test (CRT).
-This test will be administered at various times during the summer and at the start of September.
+This test will be administered at various times at the beginning of September and at the beginning of January.
 Your result on this test will determine the specific calculus based MATH course you must enroll in.

 - Specific dates, times and locations for the CRT will be listed on our web site at http://www.cbu.ca/academics/school-science-and-technology/calculus-readiness in the near future and also will be sent to you